axiomgaming/lostark_theory/README.md

 ## Combat Engravings

-~~Strikethrough~~ indicates the engraving is a budget or low-tier/suboptimal choice for that class.
+There are 43 Combat Engravings currently available but this section will only discuss some of them.
+Not all combat engravings are useful. ~~Strikethrough~~ indicates the engraving is a budget or low-tier/suboptimal choice for that class.
 This is judged off rank on the class build list and educated guessing, please correct if you see an error.

 ### Damage